- Sizing for Girls

 Sizing for Girls

-We know that online shopping can be a challenge with no way to try on the clothes, so we want to help you as much as possible.
-Below is a sizing guide to give you a good idea of how our sizes run.
+We know that online shopping can be a challenge with no way to try on the clothes, so we want to help you with your princess as much as possible.
+With each product is a unique sizing chart to give you a good idea of how each style fits.

 We have made the chart as accurate as possible, but variations in style, material, or personal fit preference can always cause slight differences, so this should be used as a guide.
+So not base our sizing off other stores, instead use the easy guide below to compare your measurements for accurate fit.
 Since our designs are crafted to suit almost any body type, we do not accept custom orders.
 All of our designs are in stock and ready to ship.

 *If you are placing an order for a wedding party, PLEASE contact us before placing the order so that we can make sure we have everything in stock.